cloudsftp/BachelorThesis/Experiments/Classical/COIN-OR/README.md

 ## Without Installation

+Only the `coinhsl`-libraries have to be extracted.
+For this sinmply execute the script `extract_coinhsl.sh`.

 The libraries are added with the setup script `setup.sh` in the `Experiments` directory.
 Also the path to the `couenne` binary is added to the `$PATH` via that script.
 No installation is required.